Chart Color Schemes

 Greenfields hosts an older demographic, ranking in the top quartile nationwide

 Greenfields's median age is 47 years, significantly higher than Greater Perth's average of 37 years and the national average of 38 years.
-The 75-84 age group constitutes 12.1% of Greenfields' population, compared to Greater Perth's percentage, while the 25-34 cohort makes up only 9.1%.
-This concentration in the 75-84 age group is notably higher than the national average of 6%.
-Post-2021 Census data indicates that this age group has increased from 11.2% to 12.1%, while the 45-54 cohort has decreased from 11.2% to 10.2%.
-By 2041, Greenfields' age profile is projected to change significantly.
-The 75-84 cohort is expected to grow by 51%, adding 665 residents to reach a total of 1,970.
-Residents aged 65 and above will drive 88% of population growth, reflecting demographic aging trends.
+The 75-84 age group comprises 12.1% of Greenfields' population, compared to Greater Perth's percentage and well above the national average of 6%.
+Post-2021 Census data shows this age group grew from 11.2% to 12.1%, while the 45-54 cohort declined from 11.2% to 10.2%.
+By 2041, demographic modeling projects significant changes in Greenfields' age profile.
+The 75-84 cohort is projected to grow by 50%, adding 653 residents to reach 1,970.
+Residents aged 65 and above will drive 89% of population growth, reflecting demographic aging trends.
 Meanwhile, populations in the 15-24 and 25-34 age groups are projected to decline.